 Unfortunately it’s not that simple, because there are so many options.
 A small garden full of hard landscaping, garden lighting and a bespoke water feature might well cost more than a typical suburban garden that can accommodate a large lawn and more planting, which significantly helps to keep down costs.
 These models don’t factor in site complexities such as slopes and drainage either.

 How to redesign your garden on a budget?

-If your budget is tight, one service which may help – particularly if you’re a complete novice – is employing a designer for a day’s consultancy (most offer this service) to help get you off on the right foot.
+If your budget is tight, one service which may help – particularly if you’re a complete novice – is employing a garden designer for a day’s consultancy (most offer this service) to help get you off on the right foot.
 For one day you’ll have an expert professional who will look critically at your space, consider your wants and needs and suggest an appropriate style with suitable materials and plants, sketching out different options in the process.
 This means you can then take up the mantle, knowing that you’re going in the right direction.
 You wouldn’t build a house without seeking advice, and the same goes for a garden.

 How does a garden redesign work in practice?

 When it comes to a complete redesign, most garden designers work in a similar way:

 - First, there’s an initial consultation where wants and needs are discussed;